edj2010/EscapeRoom2/README.md

 Trigger(triggerNode, targetNode)
 Forward value to the target node anytime the trigger node sends a value to the server.

-Stream(triggerNode, targetNode, streamControllerName)
+Stream(triggerNode, targetNode, streamController)
 stream information from trigger node to target node every x seconds while stream is active.
-User implements StreamController `Start` and `Stop` methods to control when the datat is sent.
+User implements StreamController `isActive` method to control when the datat is sent.

 #### Example
 ```